katyhuff/blog/_posts/2014-10-08-dsesummit.markdown

 ## Asilomar

-This first annual meeting was hosted at the Asilomar Conference Grounds near Monterrey, CA.
+Our director, Kevin Koy, spearheaded the organization of this first annual meeting and made the wise choice to host it at the Asilomar Conference Grounds near Monterrey, CA.

 ### The Monterrey Bay Aquarium

 The first thing on the agenda was the Monterrey Bay Aquarium.
 I'd always wanted to visit, and it was everything I could have imagined an aquarium might be.
-There's an excellent jellyfish exhibit as well as a brannd new cephalopod exhibit.
+There's an excellent jellyfish exhibit as well as a brand new cephalopod exhibit.
 The octopuses, squids, and cuttlefish were amazing creatures.

 ### The Conference Grounds